microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 For a deeper explanation between the two compute options (including scenarios), you can refer to the detailed [comparison in the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-serverless#comparison-with-provisioned-compute-tier).

 A member of the Product Group released a [blog](https://azure.microsoft.com/en-gb/blog/understanding-and-leveraging-azure-sql-database-sla/) and [video](https://www.youtube.com/watch?v=l7FUNJd5TSE) explaining the SLA (service level agreements that set an expectation for uptime and performance).
-This resource will help you make an informed decision about which tier to move to.
+This resource will help you make an informed decision about which configuration to move to based on the SLA you require.

 For a deeper explanation between the three service tiers (including scenarios), you can also refer to the [service-tier characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#service-tier-characteristics) in the documentation.